PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 1. **Benefit to musicians**: If Dorico, MuseScore, or others implement Flow Mode first, professional users benefit immediately – that's a win regardless of who delivers it
 2. **Open source advantage persists**: Even if others implement it, Ooloi's version will be freely available, community-extensible, and modifiable – commercial software cannot match this
 3. **Not traditional competition**: Ooloi doesn't operate on secrecy and surprise.
 Documenting solutions publicly contributes to the field even if others benefit
-4. **Implementation barrier is real**: The 23-year gap suggests genuine complexity.
-Documentation alone may not be sufficient for rapid implementation
+4. **Paradigm gap remains**: The 23-year gap reflects conceptual and philosophical barriers, not technical complexity.
+Documentation may not overcome different design priorities
 5. **Multiple implementations benefit everyone**: Different approaches to Flow Mode would validate the paradigm and create a rising tide for modal notation input

 **The value isn't in hiding the idea – it's in executing it well and making it freely available.**